 Scripture trumps experience, desires, emotions, the counsel of fellow believers and “voices.”

-David is hiding and resting with his band of men in a cave when Saul comes in to relieve himself.
+In 1Samuel 24, David spares Saul’s life because David knows Scripture.
+David and his men are hiding in a cave when Saul comes in to relieve himself.
 Temporarily blinded by the contrast between the brilliant sunlight outside and the darkness of the cave, Saul is alone and extremely vulnerable.

 How many times have you heard it taught that the way you determine God’s will is a combination of desire, circumstances and the counsel of godly people?
-If you want to do something, you have the opportunity to do it and godly people tell you to do it, it must be God’s will for you, right?
+We’re told that it must be God’s will if 1) you want to do something, 2) you have the opportunity to do it and 3) godly people tell you to do it.

-That’s exactly the situation David faced in the cave.
-David surely has the desire to kill Saul so he can end this deadly game of cat and mouse.
-He now has a golden opportunity to do so.
-He’s caught Saul literally with his pants down.
+David faced that exact situation David in the cave.
+David surely had the desire to kill Saul so he can end this deadly game of cat and mouse.
+He had a golden opportunity to do so, as he has literally caught Saul with his pants down.
 And he has the counsel of his trusted men saying, go for it.

-Instead of striking Saul down, David cuts off the edge of the king’s robe.
+But instead of striking Saul down, David cuts off the edge of the Saul’s robe.

-Why did David do this?
-Because he knows God’s word, and God’s word prohibits striking the Lord’s anointed one.
+Why did David refrain from killing Saul?
+Because David knew God’s word, and God’s word prohibits striking down the Lord’s anointed one.

-Desire, opportunity and godly counsel fail in comparison to the word of God.
+The Word of God trumps desire, opportunity and godly counsel.
 You can want sin, have the opportunity to sin and godly people can unwittingly encourage you to chose it, but knowing God’s word will stop you.
 God’s word trumps everything else.

 The same goes for claims of personal revelation.
-God’s written Word as revealed in the Scriptures trumps everything else.
+God’s written Word as revealed in the Scriptures trumps everything, including our little voices.

 All stories, illustrations and explanations ought to serve that goal.
 Without explaining meaning, no real bible study has taken place — only pious observations, emotional exhortations and some interesting but pointless stories

-In my experience, the teachers claiming they a received direct, divine personal revelation have often (consciously or not) made the message all about them.
-“They received a message and God is going to do great things through them.“ The message they hear rarely seems to further an understanding of Scripture or increase our knowledge of the character of God.
-Rather the message tends to concern a movement, a program or a ministry the particular teacher is spearheading.
+In my experience, the teachers claiming divine personal revelation have often (consciously or not) made the message about them.
+“They received a message; God is going to do great things through them.“ The message they hear rarely seems to further an understanding of Scripture or increase our knowledge of the character of God.
+Rather the message tends to concern a movement, cause or program the particular teacher is spearheading.
 To me, that’s a red flag.

 Ideally, I should put the necessary study and time to be sure.
 If I can’t prove it, then I ought to think twice before saying it and at least admit it is speculation.